 A brief legal overview of the situation regarding the regulation, pricing and reimbursement of pharmaceuticals in Brazil.
-Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for USD 99, here.
+Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for GBP 75, here.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?

-In Brazil there authorities are the National Health of Surveillance Agency (“ANVISA”), which is a federal entity linked to the Ministry of Health, and local health authorities in States and Municipalities.
+In Brazil, the authorities are the National Health of Surveillance Agency (“ANVISA”), which is a federal entity linked to the Ministry of Health, and local health authorities in States and Municipalities.

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?